 Hawaiʻi Marine Education and Research Center

-Our 100% volunteer team supports research of the coastal and marine environment, and provides opportunities to connect cultural and scientific perspectives for the sustainability of coastal and reef ecosystems in South Kona, Hawaiʻi and beyond.
+Our team supports research of the coastal and marine environment, and provides opportunities to connect cultural and scientific perspectives for the sustainability of coastal and reef ecosystems from our home base in South Kona, Hawaiʻi to the world.
 Find out more about us.

 Our Partners